caredotcom/lesswatcher/README.md

     "CSS_DIR": "/my/custom/dir/for/css",
     "LESSC_COMPILER": "/usr/local/bin/lessc-v1.3.1/lessc"

   Finally, any values not defined via CLI arg or conf file will fall back to the defaults.

 ## TODO - Possible future features

   * support watching for newly created files without restart
-* show lessc errors instead of exiting
+  * handle lessc errors gracefully instead of exiting
+  * bundle a version of lessc with lesswatcher so it's entirely standalone

 ## LICENSE

-See the LICENSE file.
+  MIT Open Source License -- Please see the LICENSE file.